 Open year-round, this headline-making attraction promises to be a wonderful way to spend an evening — did someone say date night? — if you’re looking for something different, indoors, and want to learn more about one of the most famous painters in history.

 5 – Metropolitan Museum of Art

-Putting aside Paris’ Lourve, The Met is arguably the world’s most famous art museum, and for good reason.
+Putting aside Paris’ Louvre, The Met is arguably one of the most famous art museums in the world, and for good reason.
 With more than two million works on display (from ancient Egyptian pieces to contemporary American art, Eastern tapestries, and historic Greek and Roman sculptures), this Midtown behemoth is an unrivaled treasure trove of culture that’s worth dedicating an entire day to explore.

 Boasting everything from armor and weapons to musical instruments and costumes, the Met’s vast collections are spread across seventeen curatorial departments (plus a 20,000-item Department of Photographs), with special exhibitions that come and go throughout the year (so it’s always worth checking what’s on before you visit).

 Featuring an overflowing gift shop and cafe to recharge the batteries, plus offering insightful historian-led tours, this Central Park-straddling institution is not to be missed.